ibarnold19/CSE2100/README.md

 # CSE2100
-UCONN CSE 2100 - Data Structures and Introduction to Algorithms
+CSE 2100 - Data Structures and Introduction to Algorithms